distributed-systems/http2-server/README.md

-Example of a non secure server.
+### Example of a non secure server

 Be aware that no browser is sending non secure requests to a HTTP2 Server, since it's quite insecure.

 ```javascript
 import HTTP2Server from 'es-modules/distributed-systems/http2-server/1.0.0+/index.mjs';